Crossdall History, Family Crest & Coats of Arms

 Early History of the Crossdall family

-Another 105 words (8 lines of text) covering the years 1379, 1688, 1737 and 1762 are included under the topic Early Crossdall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crossdall research.
+Another 53 words (4 lines of text) covering the years 1379, 1688, 1737 and 1762 are included under the topic Early Crossdall History in all our PDF Extended History products and printed products wherever possible.

 Crossdall Spelling Variations